ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 not apply for either team.

-5 *Desperate for Exposure:* The owners of this stadium aren't happy that the officiall status of their prized possession is 'Provincial Backwater'.
+5 *Desperate for Exposure:* The owners of this stadium aren't happy that the official status of their prized possession is 'Provincial Backwater'.
 Recently, they have begun a drive to improve their reputation and attract